-Lately, there is a lot of discussion on social media around Agile Transformation where changing the mindset is deemed critical and doing any framework ‘by the book’ is looked at as a purist approach if not termed as doing Agile and shunned.
+Lately, there is a lot of discussion on social media around Agile Transformation where changing the mindset is deemed critical, and doing any framework ‘by the book’ is looked at as a purist approach if not termed as doing Agile and shunned.

 The trend that seems to be evolving is the notion of ‘Being Agile’ more important than ‘Doing Agile’.
-Teams and leaders are being misguided to incorporating parts of the framework and touting it as pragmatism.
+Teams and leaders are being misguided to incorporate parts of the framework and touting it as pragmatism.

 Let’s take Scrum for example – Scrum is a framework for developing, delivering, and sustaining complex products.
 It consists of roles, events, artifacts, and the rules that bind them together to achieve that goal.

-Yes, that’s how being Agile looks like!
+Yes, that’s what being Agile looks like!

 The 11 (3+5+3) essentials or non-negotiable aspects of the Scrum framework are the bare essentials for it to function.
-When teams cherry pick from the 11 essentials, it renders the empirical approach ineffective.
+When teams cherry-pick from the 11 essentials, it renders the empirical approach ineffective.

-Imagine somebody suggesting the teams to use Kanban but without visualization or limiting the work in progress in the name of pragmatism or incremental improvement.
+Imagine somebody suggesting the teams use Kanban but without visualization or limiting the work in progress in the name of pragmatism or incremental improvement.

-Quoting Jerry Sternin, author of The Power of Positive Deviance: How Unlikely Innovators Solve the World’s Toughest Problems ― “It’s easier to act your way into a new way of thinking, than think your way into a new way of acting.”
+Quoting Jerry Sternin, author of The Power of Positive Deviance: How Unlikely Innovators Solve the World's Toughest Problems?
+“It's easier to act your way into a new way of thinking than think your way into a new way of acting.”

 Here is an article from Forbes that details the 4 steps for a smooth transition from waterfall to agile.